 - Production materials costs.
 These include costs of the materials needed to manufacture products for distribution.
-These costs generally increase on an aggregate basis as production volumes increase.
+These costs generally increase on an aggregate basis as production volumes increase, but product prices are also influenced by changes in market dynamics.
 A significant amount of the materials used in production are purchased on a global lowest-cost basis. - Employee costs.
 These include the compensation and benefit costs, including share-based compensation expense, for employees involved in our manufacturing operations and on-site technical support services.
-These costs generally increase on an aggregate basis as production volumes increase and may decline as a percent of net sales as a result of economies of scale associated with higher production volumes. - Depreciation expense.
+These costs generally increase on an aggregate basis as production volumes increase and may decline as a percent of net sales as a result of economies of scale associated with higher production volumes.

+- Depreciation expense.
 Property, plant and equipment are stated at cost and depreciated or amortized on a straight-line basis over their estimated useful lives.
 Property, plant and equipment acquired through the Acquisition were recorded at their estimated fair value on the acquisition date resulting in a new cost basis for accounting purposes. - Other.
-Our remaining cost of sales consists of freight costs, warehousing expenses, purchasing costs, costs associated with closing or idling of production facilities, functional costs supporting manufacturing, product claims and other general manufacturing expenses, such as expenses for utilities and energy consumption.
+Our remaining cost of sales consists of freight costs, warehousing expenses, purchasing costs, costs associated with closing or idling of production facilities, functional costs supporting manufacturing, cost of poor quality, including product claims and other general manufacturing expenses, such as expenses for utilities and energy consumption.

-The main factors that influence our cost of goods sold as a percentage of net sales include:
+The main factors that influence our cost of sales as a percentage of net sales include:

-- changes in the price of raw materials; - production volumes; - the implementation of cost control measures aimed at improving productivity, including reduction of fixed production costs, refinements in inventory management and the coordination of purchasing within each subsidiary and at the business level; - · fluctuations in foreign exchange rates; and - changes in sales volumes, average selling prices and product mix.
+- changes in the price of raw materials; - · changes in the costs of labor, logistics and energy; - · production volumes; - the implementation of cost control measures aimed at improving productivity, including reduction of fixed production costs, refinements in inventory management and the coordination of purchasing within each subsidiary and at the business level; - · fluctuations in foreign exchange rates; and - · changes in sales volumes, average selling prices and product mix.